 Travelers in Honduras generally visit one or two places: Copan for the ruins (and hopefully the birds!), and/or the Bay Islands for scuba diving and the generally laid-back island life.

 While that was mostly our path as well, we had one more stop we were determined to make: right outside of the sprawling city of La Ceiba sits the Cangrejal River Valley, home to the beautiful jungle and excellent whitewater rafting (at Honduras prices).

 The desire to skip Honduras’ enormous and congested cities makes sense, but here’s the thing: if you’re traveling to Utila or Roatan via ferry, you’re going to need to stop in La Ceiba at some point.

 Pause there.
 Take a day.
 Go whitewater rafting in Honduras on the Rio Cangrejal.

 Whitewater rafting in Honduras was one of the highlights of our time in the country–and considering how much fun we had at Macaw Mountain and going scuba diving on Utila, not to mention how many incredible things to do in Honduras that there are, that’s saying something!

-The rapids were the perfect combination of exciting without being treacherous.
+The rapids were the perfect combination of excitement without being treacherous.
 We have essentially no whitewater rafting experience, having only gone once before while visiting Colorado, and were nervous that that might lead the tour guide to keep things boring.

 Not so: we passed through multiple Class III rapids that had our hearts pounding and shoulders aching with the effort of paddling.